Karl-Horning/c-first-steps/README.md

 ├── mario/
 │   └── mario.c         # A basic pyramid visualisation with input handling
 ├── scores/
-│   ├── scores.c        # Calculates average of three hardcoded scores
+│   ├── scores.c        # Calculates the average of three hardcoded scores
-│   └── scores1.c       # Uses an array and a function to calculate average
+│   └── scores1.c       # Uses an array and a function to calculate the average

 ```